Skip to main content

 The CPU could not operate properly or efficiently without the Control Unit.

-• Arithmetic and Logical Unit
+• Arithmetic and Logical unit

 The CPU is responsible for carrying out arithmetic and logical operations within a computer system.